 Knowing how to recognize the signs of bullying in the classroom is a great first step in helping to reduce and prevent it.

-Behavioural Signs: The Bullied
+Behavioral Signs: The Bullied

 - Skipping class or not coming to school